Lauren Tewes: Career

 Tewes' first break came in mid-1974 when she starred in a Lipton Ice Tea commercial, allowing her to join the Screen Actors Guild and register with an agent with the prospect to work on film projects.

-Tewes was soon cast in roles on the prime time TV series Charlie's Angels ("Angels in Chains"), Vega$ (My Darling Daughter), and Family ("Mirror, Mirror on the Wall...") as Jill Redfield, a disenchanted Pasadena debutante.
+Tewes was soon cast in roles on the prime time TV series Charlie's Angels ("Angels in Chains"), Vega$ ("My Darling Daughter"), and Family ("Mirror, Mirror on the Wall...") as Jill Redfield, a disenchanted Pasadena debutante.
 However, it was her role in Starsky & Hutch ("Starsky and Hutch Are Guilty") as Sharon Freemont, an assistant district attorney, which brought her to the attention of Aaron Spelling.

 Tewes was cast for the role of cruise director Julie McCoy on The Love Boat, selected from more than 100 actresses who auditioned.
 She starred in the third and final pilot of the show, cast the day before production began on the RMS Queen Mary in Long Beach.
 Tewes recalls the pilot episode:

 "I had to borrow money to get a new tire, because my ’62 Volkswagen Bug was not going to get to San Pedro….
 That first day, standing there in the little outfit, and I had to say, ”Hi, welcome aboard, I’m Julie McCoy, your cruise director” a gazillion times.
 But I kept screwing it up and saying, ”Hi, welcome aboard, I’m Julie MacLeod…” because I was talking to Gavin MacLeod and I was so excited."

-In parallel, Tewes appeared in 1979 TV film Dallas Cowboys Cheerleaders alongside Jane Seymour and made her film debut in the 1981 movie Eyes of a Stranger, which co-starred a young Jennifer Jason Leigh.
+In parallel, Tewes appeared in 1979 TV film Dallas Cowboys Cheerleaders alongside Jane Seymour and made her film debut in the 1981 film Eyes of a Stranger, which co-starred a young Jennifer Jason Leigh.

 In 1984, after seven seasons on The Love Boat, Tewes was replaced after a highly public battle with cocaine addiction, which she eventually overcame.
-She did reprise her role as a guest in a 1985 episode, and in the TV movies in the 1986–87 season.
+She did reprise her role as a guest in a 1985 episode, and in the television films in the 1986–87 season.

 Tewes was cast in a 1985 CBS sitcom pilot Anything for Love.
 The pilot aired as a special that summer, but was not picked up as a series.
-She went on to star in classic 1980s TV series My Two Dads, The New Mike Hammer, Murder, She Wrote, T.J.
-Hooker and Hunter.
+She went on to guest-star in classic 1980s TV series My Two Dads, The New Mike Hammer, Murder, She Wrote, T. J. Hooker and Hunter.

 In 1994, Tewes moved to Seattle and focused on regional theatre acting and directing across the country.
 In Seattle, she performed with the Tacoma Actors Guild and the Seattle Repertory Theatre.
-As well as doing voice-overs for commercials, Tewes continued her TV career and appeared in a 1998 episode of Love Boat: The Next Wave, a-two season revival of the series.
+As well as doing voice-overs for commercials, Tewes continued her TV career and appeared in a 1998 episode of Love Boat: The Next Wave, a two-season revival of the original series.
 In 2000–01, she had a recurring role as a police detective on The Fugitive.

 Tewes plays Maxine Murdoch in the Imagination Theatre comedy-mystery radio series Murder and the Murdochs, which debuted in 2020.
 She has also played roles in episodes of other radio series on Imagination Theatre.